mateomtverde/professional-site/README.md

 # Matthew Green's Professional Site

 Hello, this is my professional site.
 I have developed this site to showcase my skills I learned from recent courses in CMPA.
-This site includes links to my work, a slideshow on the homepage with images of homepages of some of my sites, and interactive features I also invite anyone to check my site out and offer feedback.
+This site includes links to my work, a slider on the homepage with images of homepages of some of my sites, and interactive features.
+I also invite anyone to check my site out and offer feedback.

 ## Purpose